simplyrk/form-builder/CONTRIBUTING.md

 ## License

-By contributing to Form Builder, you agree that your contributions will be licensed under the project's [LICENSE](LICENSE).
+By contributing to Cursor CRM, you agree that your contributions will be licensed under the project's [LICENSE](LICENSE).